 3.1.
 Appearance and Nature of Colour

 In order to show comparison of the colour, quality and appearance of the dried banana, various digital images have been taken at different temperature and time with and without blanching method.
 It was investigated through observation of each sample of banana images that Dwarf Cavendish and Harichal were found to be effective in colour and appearance as required by the market demand and thus, it was considered to be authentic results on better selection of the banana variety at specific temperature and time without any use of sophisticated analytical method or techniques for the confirmation.

 3.2.
 Blanching Effect

 While selecting the banana for the chips preparation in the market, shrinkage of banana is the key factor for consideration.
 In order to justify the shrinkage results physically, it is quite difficult to connect the relation of shrinkage.
 Experimentally, varieties of banana were observed after each run of drying and specifically, changes in volume, diameter and length were calculated on different basis.
 These dimensional parameters were related to moisture content of banana after the drying phenomenon.
-As proposed equations were considered for the further findings for every variety of samples of banana.
+The proposed equations were considered for further finding of every variety of samples of banana.

-(V/Vo), (D/Do)2 and (L/Lo) calculated values were obtained using set of equations (1) to (3), while parameters were connected using set of equation parameters (4) to (9) given below.
+(V/Vo), (D/Do)2 and (L/Lo) calculated values were obtained using a set of equations (1) to (3), while parameters were connected using a set of equation parameters (4) to (9) given below.